jetbrains-academy/data-visualization-course/line_and_scatter_plots/plotting_with_seaborn/relplot_scatter/task.md

 ## Task

 Modify the `plot` by adding a call of the `relplot` function there.
-Pass `games` there as a data, `user_score` for x-axis and `critic_score` for y-axis to it.
+Pass `games` there as a data, `user_score` as x-axis,0 and `critic_score` as y-axis to it.

-Note that we preprocessed data for you, but if you want you can do it by yourself.
+Note that we preprocessed the data for you, but if you want, you can do this by yourself.
 Please see the corresponding hint below.

 ## Hints